Loading please wait

 Worksheet Overview

-In this activity, you will need to have an understanding of common factors, multiples and prime numbers.
+In this activity, we will be finding common factors, multiples and prime numbers.

-When we find the factors of two or more numbers and then find some factors are the same (common) then they are called common factors.
+When we find the factors of two or more numbers that are the same, then they are called common factors.

 Example: 12 and 16